xyzluo/aws_dev/instruction.md

 1. Copy the .env.template to .env and fill in your AWS credentials.
 2. Create a 'code' directory in the project folder for your development files.
 3. Build and start the container using `docker-compose up -d`.
-4. Access the container using `docker-compose exec full-stack-dev bash`.
+4. Access the container using `docker-compose exec aws-dev bash`.

 ## Security Considerations